The types of data we collect

 Provide you with ongoing advice, guidance and support.

 Your personal information will only be used by us so that we have the means to contact you, for example, if you have asked us for advice.
-If you have asked us to act for you, then your personal information may be used in support of a claim, for example as evidence, (but only if this is with your consent).
+If you have asked us to act for you, then your personal information may be used in support of a claim, for example as evidence.

 Your personal information will not be given to any other party or individual or as legally required.